tapjs/tapjs/src/docs/_includes/why-tap.md

 module.

 ---

-Software testing should help you build software.
-It should be a security blanket and a quality ratchet, giving you the support to undertake massive refactoring and fix bugs without worrying.
-It shouldn't be a purification rite or a hazing ritual.
-It should be fun, because making stuff is fun, and it helps you make better stuff.

 There are many opinions left off of this list!
 Reasonable people can disagree.
 But if you find yourself nodding along, [maybe tap